CoffeaTeam/coffea/docs/source/installation.rst

 If using HTCondor for job submission, you can create a tarball of the virtual environment directory and then submit condor jobs using the ``+SingularityImage`` `HTCondor option <https://htcondor.readthedocs.io/en/latest/admin-manual/singularity-support.html>`_.
-You will need to create a small wrapper script to re-source the environment to have the job use the same environment as your interactive container.
+Note that this option is not enabled by default in HTCondor installations, so you may need to talk to your site administrator to be able to use this option.
+You will also need to create a small wrapper script to re-source the environment to have the job use the same environment as your interactive container.
 A complete example that runs at FNAL LPC is shown `in this gist <https://gist.github.com/mattbellis/20b9f892689c8a32b99151c5aa7a4e5f>`_.